MomsFriendlyDevCo/Init/README.md

 MomsFriendlyDevCo Init Scripts
 ==============================
-A collection of setup scripts to deploy a Linux server.
+A collection of setup scripts to deploy a Linux environment.

 Quick start guide